DENISE HRUBY

-My reporting has appeared in The New York Times, National Geographic, CNN, the Washington Post, the Guardian, the L.A.
+My reporting on the environment, the climate and biodiversity crises and politics has appeared in The New York Times, National Geographic, CNN, the Washington Post, the Guardian, the L.A.
 Times, the BBC, and Nature.
 Occasionally, I write in German for Die Zeit, brand eins, Süddeutsche Zeitung and Profil.
 I speak some Mandarin Chinese and can read French and Cyrillic.

 I've reported from Ukraine before and during the war, flew on helicopters to get to remote glaciers, and got Hostile Environment and First Aid training as part of an IWMF fellowship to report from conflict zones in South Sudan.
 Over the course of my career, I've reported from more than 25 countries, including India, Laos, Myanmar and Vietnam, most of Europe, Uganda and the US.